BentoBoxWorld/Biomes/README.md

 3. The addon will create a data folder and inside the folder will be a *config.yml* and an example *biomes.yml*
 4. Edit the config.yml and *biomes.yml* files how you want.
 The *biomes.yml* is for importing only.
 5. Restart the server
-6. To import biomes into BSkyBlock do */bsb biomes import*.
-To import into AcidIsland do */acid biomes import*.

 ## Config.yml